opencypher/cypherdb/src/content/docs/developer-guide/testing-framework.md

 ---
 title: Testing framework
-description: "End-to-end testing framework for Kuzu using Cypher statements and .test files"
+description: "End-to-end testing framework for CypherDB using Cypher statements and .test files"
 ---

 ## Introduction

-Testing is a crucial part of Kuzu to ensure that existing features continue to work correctly while developing new features.
+Testing is a crucial part of CypherDB to ensure that existing features continue to work correctly while developing new features.
 In general, we avoid testing individual components of the code.
 Instead, we test most of the functionality with end-to-end (e2e) tests using Cypher statements.